 What is a 1X Drivetrain?

-A 1x drivetrain has one chainring up front and all of the gears in the back on the cassette.
+The number in 1x, 2x, or 3x refers to the number of chainrings the bike has.
+A 1x drivetrain has one chainring up front.
+All of the gears are in the back on the cassette.
 The chain stays on the same chainring at all times.
 This eliminates the need for a front derailleur and shifter.
 1x is pronounced ‘one by’.

 To make up for the lost gears, 1x drivetrains utilize wide-range cassettes.
-Most1x drivetrains have a 10, 11, or 12 speed cassette.
+Most 1x drivetrains have a 10, 11, or 12 speed cassette.
 For example, a bike with a 1×12 drivetrain has 1 chainring in the front and 12 cogs on the cassette in the back for a total of 12 gears.

 To compare, 2x drivetrains have two chainrings.
 One is larger than the other.
 3X drivetrains have three different sized chainrings.
 The innermost chainring is the smallest and the outermost chainring is the largest.
 A bike with a 2×10 drivetrain has 2 gears in the front and 10 in the back with a total of 20 gears.